 - (1) Please insert the total number of shares held by you.
 If you have shares entered against your name in the Depository Register (as defined in Section 81SF of the Securities and Future Act 2001 of Singapore), you should insert that number of shares.
 If you have shares registered in your name in the Register of Members of the Company, you should insert that number of shares.
-If you have shares entered against your name in the Depository Register and registered in your name in the Register of Members, you should insert the aggregate number of shares entered against your name in the Depository Register and registered in your name in the Register of Members, you should insert the aggregate number of shares entered against your name in the Depository Register and registered in your name in the Register of Members.
+If you have shares entered against your name in the Depository Register and registered in your name in the Register of Members, you should insert the aggregate number of shares entered against your name in the Depository Register and registered in your name in the Register of Members.
 If no number of shares is inserted, this proxy form will be deemed to relate to all shares held by you. - (2) A shareholder of the Company entitled to attend and vote at a meeting of the Company is entitled to appoint one (1) or two (2) proxies to attend and vote in his/her stead.
 A proxy need not be a shareholder of the Company.
 Where a shareholder appoints two (2) proxies, the appointments shall be invalid unless he/she specifies the proportion of his/her shareholding (expressed as a percentage of the whole) to be represented by each proxy. - (3) A shareholder who is a relevant intermediary entitled to attend the meeting and vote is entitled to appoint more than one (1) proxy to attend and vote instead of the shareholder, but each proxy must be appointed to exercise the rights attached to a different Share or Shares held by such shareholder.
 Where such shareholder appoints more than one (1) proxy, the appointments shall be invalid unless the shareholder specifies the number of Shares in relation to which each proxy has been appointed.
 "Relevant intermediary" has the meaning ascribed to it in Section 181 of the Companies Act 1967 of Singapore. - (4) A corporation which is a shareholder may authorise by resolution of its directors or other governing body such person as it thinks fit to act as its representative at the Meeting, in accordance with Section 179 of the Companies Act 1967 of Singapore. - (5) The instrument appointing proxy(ies) must be signed by the appointor or his attorney duly authorised in writing.
 Where the instrument appointing a proxy or proxies is executed by a corporation, it must be executed either under its common seal or under the hand of any officer or attorney duly authorised.
 Where the instrument appointing a proxy or proxies is executed by an attorney on behalf of the appointor, the letter or power of attorney or a duly certified copy thereof must be lodged with the instrument.